 It is important for employers to keep in mind that sponsoring an H-1B employee and going through the H-1B process requires a real commitment to the noncitizen employee, and there are a significant number of requirements to which the employer must adhere or risk serious penalties.
 In the COVID and post-COVID era, there are even more responsibilities to consider.

-The employer is responsible for sponsoring the H-1B applicant’s visa application, form I-129 (Petition for a Nonimmigrant Worker), with US Citizenship and Immigration Services (USCIS).
-The applicant cannot simply apply on his or her own, and the application must demonstrate an employer/employee relationship between you and the applicant/noncitizen employee.
+The employer is responsible for sponsoring the H-1B applicant’s petition on Form I-129 (Petition for a Nonimmigrant Worker), with the US Citizenship and Immigration Services (USCIS).
+The applicant cannot simply apply on his or her own, and the petition must demonstrate an employer/employee relationship between the company and the applicant/noncitizen employee.
 There must be a real job opportunity for the noncitizen employee at the company with a set number of hours and a guaranteed wage.
 For information about the electronic registration process for the H-1B lottery, click here.

 Condition Application approved by the US Department of Labor

-In addition to the I-129 petition, the employer must also obtain a labor certification approval from the US Department of Labor (DOL) by submitting a Labor Condition Application (LCA).
-The approved LCA—which must be submitted with the H-1B immigration petition—will be the basis for the H-1B employee’s right to work in the US under the H-1B visa including:
+In addition to the I-129 petition, the employer must also obtain a certified labor condition application from the US Department of Labor (DOL) by submitting Form ETA9035E (LCA) electronically to government.
+The approved LCA—which must be submitted with the H-1B immigration petition—outlines the obligations of the employer regarding the noncitizen’s employment in the US under the H-1B visa including:

 - Pay the appropriate wage